Module scenariogeneration.xodr.links

 Parameters

-connecting_road (id): id of a connecting road (used for junctions)
+The ID of a connecting road (used for junctions).
+Default is None.